 Original Prey setting

 Not all of Arkane's ideas for a Prey reboot came to fruition.
-Thankfully though, we have a couple of lengthy design documents that were leaked long ago to glean further potential details from.
+Interestingly, we found a couple of lengthy design documents that were leaked long ago strongly suggesting the plan for the original Prey reboot.

 This leaked design document suggests three possible settings, all in the future.
 The first is a dirty, mechanical world at a time period one month before the events of System Shock, suggesting Prey would be a literal canon System Shock game.